 Clare County Council shares in this responsibility, and the Architectural Conservation Officer within the Planning Department, is in a position to offer advice, guidance, help and information to the stakeholders in the county’s built heritage, be they owners, occupiers, auctioneers, solicitors or members of the general public.

-Due to a number of factors, not least the fact that many modern buildings materials and techniques are harmful to the fabric of old buildings, restrictions on the work that can be undertaken on Protected Structures have been introduced.
-These limitations include an absolute ban on all work classified as ‘exempted development’ including normal maintenance such as painting and installing wall or floor tiles.
-There are very good and valid reasons, based on practical experience gained in the care and maintenance of old buildings, for these very tight restrictions.
+Due to a number of factors, not least the fact that many modern buildings materials and techniques are harmful to the fabric of old buildings, safeguards on the work that can be undertaken on Protected Structures have been introduced.
+These safeguards include an absolute ban on all work classified as ‘exempted development’ including normal maintenance such as painting and installing wall or floor tiles.
+There are very good and valid reasons, based on practical experience gained in the care and maintenance of old buildings, for these measures of protection.

 In order to undertake works on a Protected Structure, an owner or occupier must be in possession of either: